Home

 • We will match the right Ragdoll to the right home situation and will not home on a first come first served basis.

-• We will carry out a home check on all prospective adopters before placing a Ragdoll with them, so we can be sure they can offer a suitable home.
+• We will carry out a home assessment on all prospective adopters before placing a Ragdoll with them, so we can be sure they can offer a suitable home.

 • We will endeavour to gain as much information as possible from current owners about their Ragdoll e.g. health, vaccination status, behaviour, temperament, reason for rehoming etc. and make it available to potential adopters.